carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 teaching: 30
 exercises: 20
 questions:
-- "How can I merge sample-specific data into a phyloseq object?"
 - "How can we compare depth-contrasting samples?"
 - "Which alternatives do we have to import taxonomic-assignation data in R?"
 objectives: